qkzk/fm/development.md

   - [x] document
   - [ ] it's more a text editor feature than a file manager feature.
 Do I want that ?
   - [ ] problems ???
-    - [ ] behavior should be more consistent to mouse selection elsewhere...
+    - [ ] BUG: dragging if off by one.
+Behavior should be more consistent to mouse selection elsewhere...
   - [ ] refactor

 ## TODO